christippett/timepro-timesheet/README.md

   }
 ```

-You can filter the timesheet period by specifying dates for `--start` and `--end`, or by using the `--week` or `--month` flags.
+You can filter the timesheet period by specifying dates for `--start` and `--end`, or by using the `--this-week`, `--this-month`, `--last-week` or `--last-month` flags.
 By default, the current week's timesheet entries are returned.

 **POST data**